openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 > This API is deprecated since API version 9.
 You are advised to use [bundleManager.setAbilityEnabled](js-apis-bundleManager.md#bundlemanagersetabilityenabled) instead.

-setAbilityEnabled(info: AbilityInfo, isEnable: boolean, callback: AsyncCallback&lt;void&gt;): void;
+setAbilityEnabled(info: AbilityInfo, isEnable: boolean, callback: AsyncCallback&lt;void&gt;): void

 Sets whether to enable an ability.
 This API uses an asynchronous callback to return the result.